Janje12/dier-backend/README.md

 # Dier Backend
-Dier Backend solution written in NodeJS with the MongoDB as the database.
+Diers Backend solution written in NodeJS with the MongoDB as the database.

 Copyright © 2021 DIER